ctp-eos/ctp-sci/CTP: Completion of the Unified Field Theory.md

 The *CTP Energy Cycle™* describes a recursive and relational loop where:

 1. **C-energy** serves as the root field of potentiality and intelligent design—existing outside physical time and space.
 2. **T-energy** acts as the translational layer or *'coding mechanism'*, enabling C-energy to manifest within the constraints of physicality.
+T-energy possesses dualistic (non)physical properties required to connect C/P-domains.
 3. **P-energy (Physical energy)** arises as a derivative manifestation—atoms, forces, particles, and observable events.

 These elements form a **CTP Unit**: a relational system that plugs into both physical and non-physical realms.
 Unlike particle-based reductionism, this model is holistic and complete.
 The physical universe is composed of countless interlinked CTP-Energy Units.